willox/auxtools/README.md

    * Ubuntu: `sudo apt-get install gcc-multilib`
    * Windows (MSVC): [Build Tools for Visual Studio 2017][msvc]
-   * Windows (GNU): No action required

-1. Use [the Rust installer], or another Rust installation method, or run the following:
+1. Use [the Rust installer](https://rustup.rs), or another Rust installation method, or run the following:

     ```sh